- Historical Dance

 Jazz at the time was generally classified as either "Sweet" or "Hot".
 The Sweet Jazz had a moderate to slow tempo, and a smooth, mellow sound.
 The Hot Jazz was moderate to fast tempo with a brash, bouncy, jazzy feel.
 Sweet Jazz made you want to glide and sway.
 Hot Jazz made you want to shake, shimmy, kick and spin.
 Within these categories, each piece had its own spirit, and the measure of a good dancer was the ability to match the dance to the music.

 To dance to the Sweet Jazz, one would use the smooth, flowing style sometimes called the "Slow Foxtrot" or "Slow Fox" or just "Fox Trot".
-When the hot jazz kicked in, you might still call the dance a "Fox Trot" or if you might call it a "One Step".
-The dancers and composers of the time never reached a consensus on what to call things and the term "Fox Trot" was tossed about indiscriminately to mean nearly any dance in 4/4 time, including, by the late '30s, Swing - though the over-thirty crowd invariably Foxtrotted to that new-fangled Swing music and most Swing music was published as "Fox Trot".
+When the hot jazz kicked in, you might still call the dance a "Fox Trot" or if you might call it a "One Step" or (in Britain) "Quick Step".
+The dancers and composers of the time never reached a consensus on what to call things and the term "Fox Trot" was tossed about indiscriminately to describe any dance in 4/4 time, including, by the late '30s, Swing - though the over-thirty crowd invariably Foxtrotted to that new-fangled Swing music.
 This continued into the '50s.
 Bill Haley and the Comets' "Rock Around the Clock" is identified on its original record label, as a "Fox Trot With Vocals".
 The dancers of the time worked on the "when in doubt, Foxtrot" philosophy, and there are videos in this collection of dancers Foxtrotting to a Rumba and a Polka, as well as Swing.

 If your idea of the Foxtrot requires steps done in "Slow-Slow-Quick-Quick", or some other combination of "Slows" and "Quicks", I would suggest clearing your mind of such things for the moment.
 If that's how you like to Foxtrot, the free and easy nature of the Jazz Age gives you absolute permission to dance that way, and there are numerous examples of Slow-Quick step combinations from the era, but such steps are optional and not an essential element of the Foxtrot.